-Fear is one of the primary obstacles to a peaceful, efficient resolution in a divorce case.
-However, fear is extremely normal and present in almost all situations with divorcing couples.
-The early stages of divorce are the hardest and scariest because people have had their world rocked, especially if they were not the person who decided to end the relationship.
-There is a lot of uncertainty.
-[Read more...] about Fear and Divorce
+Fear is extremely normal and present in almost all situations with divorcing couples.
+It also can be one of the primary obstacles to a peaceful, efficient resolution in a divorce case.
+The early stages of separation or divorce are the hardest and scariest because people have had their world shaken, especially the person who didn't decide to end the relationship.
+There is a lot of [Read more...] about Managing Fears During Divorce

 There are many reasons someone would want to stay out of court in their divorce case.
 1. Being in control of your divorce process You have more flexibility and creativity with settlement options to get each person the most of what's important to them.
 The best divorce solutions for people are ones that they come up with on their own.
 In court, the judge makes the decision for you.
 [Read more...] about Why Should Someone Want To Stay Out of Court In Their Divorce Case?